 Tell me about yourself.

 This open-ended request for information is a way to break the ice and elicit thoughtful conversation.
-With this question, you are analyzing cultural fit.
 Is this the kind of person who can help your organization solve problems rather than create them?
 Do they have soft skills (such as good, clear communication) that are transferable to the job?

 When is it okay to bend the rules?

 Asking questions that pertain to a candidate’s character can really let you know whether their personal values and morals align with those of the organization.
 The answer to this question should be never–it’s never acceptable to bend the rules or be unethical.
 You want someone who is trustworthy and honest.

 How do you respond to being behind schedule?

 This is a great way to understand how a candidate handles pressure at work and manages multiple projects, potentially.
 You don’t want someone that will put getting their own work done ahead of helping others all the time, but you also don’t want someone who is going to always put others at the top of their list.
 The ability to decipher between these will lead to a happier, less stressed employee.
 In the long run, this will lead to loyalty and higher retention rates.

 What would you do in a difficult situation at work?

 A candidate’s answer to this question can give you insight about how much empathy and patience they have.
 It can also be an indicator of their leadership skills.
 You might have to give an example of a difficult situation in order for candidates to better answer this question–plus it helps you gauge candidates against one another more easily.